Target (1985 film): Cast

+Credits from the AFI Catalog of Feature Films.

 Production

-The film was Penn's first since the commercial failure Four Friends released in 1981.
+The film was Penn's first commercial failure since Four Friends released in 1981.
 It was the first film shot by Penn in Europe.
 Filming took place in Paris, France; Berlin and Hamburg, Germany; Dallas and Corpus Christi, Texas.
 The film was made for $1.4 million less than its $12.9 million budget.

 Reception

+Box office

 The film was released on November 8, 1985, on 1,085 screens in the United States and opened in second place behind Death Wish 3 with a weekend gross of $2,670,522.
 It grossed a total of $9 million in the United States and Canada.

+Critical response

 The film received a mixed response from critics.
 On Rotten Tomatoes, Target holds a rating of 63% from 27 reviews.
 The site's consensus states: "Target's increasingly implausible plot is offset by a commanding performance from Gene Hackman, reunited with director Arthur Penn."